serhan-yilmaz/PrinciplesGuide/README.md

   - Can't survive alone, nor live a long, fulfilling life without others.
   - Ask for help, if needed.
 - Acknowledge that your thoughts or feelings do not always reflect reality accurately.
+  - Admit that you can't know or predict everything.
+Uncertainty is everywhere in life.
+Avoid absolute judgements.
   - Check out [cognitive distortions](https://en.wikipedia.org/wiki/Cognitive_distortion) and [the related notes below](#cognitive-distortions).
 - Realize that your power is limited and you cannot solve every problem.
   - Do not get lost in group struggles and problems of the world.